Stjarnan

 Ungmennafélagið Stjarnan (/is/, lit.
 'The Star Youth Club' (Note: Ungmennafélagið is the definite form of Ungmennafélag, meaning "the youth club".)), commonly known as Stjarnan (lit.
 'The Star'), is an Icelandic multi-sports club specialising in handball, football, basketball, volleyball and gymnastics located in Garðabær.

+The club was founded by educators Rev. Bragi Friðriksson and Vilberg Júlíusson on October 30, 1960; Bragi proposed the idea of a new social outlet for the local youth of the Garðabær area, whose only after-school gathering place at the time was a convenience store.
+The original logo was made in 1968 by Einar D. G. Gunnlaugsson (b.
+1946).
+The logo has undergone several changes, but remains based on the original by Einar.

 Basketball

 Men's basketball

 As of the 2017–2018 season, Stjarnan men's basketball team plays in Úrvalsdeild karla.

 Women's basketball

 Stjarnan finished first in the women's Division I in 2015 and defeated Njarðvík in the playoffs to win promotion to the top-tier Úrvalsdeild kvenna for the first time in its history.
 As of the 2017–2018 season, Stjarnan women's team plays in Úrvalsdeild kvenna.

 Football

 Men's football

 The men's team has played in the top-tier Úrvalsdeild karla since 2009.
 In 2014, Stjarnan won their first ever Úrvalsdeild karla title by going through the season unbeaten and equalled the Úrvalsdeild point record of 52 points.